DynamoDB deserves a real ORM

 });

-// Only specified fields updated
+// Only the specified fields are updated

 // updatedAt set automatically